 THE DAY OF RECKONING.

-The wind was ideal, ten to fifteen knots, straight down the inter-coastal waterway.
-We steamed up-wind for a while, then turned round and cut the engine, to face the true moment of reckoning—at long last.
+The wind was ideal, ten to fifteen knots straight down the intracoastal waterway.
+We steamed up wind for a while then turned round and cut the engine to face the true moment of reckoning at long last.

 As helpers tendered each sheet, I hauled the “down” line and the sail began to unwind from inside the yard.
 As the wind caught the canvas it actually began to unfurl itself, but I controlled that by slipping the “up” rope round a cleat.
-I cautiously eased out more and more sail, and soon the whole 340 square feet billowed majestically before us.
-The sheets were winched in as I felt the boat gather speed.
-Within minutes there was a small wave under the bow as we coasted downwind at 5 knots.
+I cautiously eased out more and more sail and soon the whole 340 square feet billowed majestically before us.
+The sheets were winched in as I felt the boat gather speed and within minutes there was a small wave under the bow as we coasted downwind at 5 knots.
 It was a great sight to see the beautiful white sail filling so well.

-The boat did not heel or roll, like it would have done under Bermudian sails.
-The motion was more like a catamaran than a monohull and was so steady I felt no trepidation in steering straight through the narrow gap under the Titusville bridge.
-At least it seemed pretty narrow when your 14 foot boat is suddenly 25 feet wide.
-A speedboat overtook us with people yelling “fabulous,” “great show,” and words to that effect, which was very gratifying.
+The boat did not heel or roll as it would have done under Bermudian sails.
+The motion was more like a catamaran and was so steady I felt no trepidation in steering straight through the narrow gap under the first bridge.
+At least it seemed pretty narrow when your 14’ foot boat is suddenly 25’ feet wide.
+A speedboat overtook us with people yelling “fabulous,” “great show,” that was very gratifying.

-Knowing the sail can be progressively reefed will be a great reassurance as the wind pipes up, even to the point of a few feet of canvas.
-I now wanted to see how many degrees we could sail off the wind, with the yard fully braced.
+Knowing the sail can be progressively reefed to just a few feet of canvas will be a great reassurance as the wind pipes up.
+I now wanted to see how many degrees we could sail off the wind with the yard fully braced.

-After motoring back to our start point I steered a zigzag course downwind, bracing the yard first to port then to starboard.
-Amazingly, the sail never lost wind, even when three points, that is 34 degrees, either side of the stern.
-This will allow a great degree of latitude when going down wind with a big following sea, which tends to slew a Bermudan rigged boat sideways, (broaching), and can be very dangerous.
-It will also be less power consuming on the autopilot, which won't have to constantly correct this tendency.
+After motoring back to our start point I then steered a zigzag course downwind, bracing the yard first to port then to starboard.
+Amazingly, the sail never lost wind even when three points, that is 34 degrees either side of the stern.
+This will allow a great degree of latitude when sailing down wind with a big following sea, that tends to slew a Bermudan rigged boat sideways, called broaching, and can be very dangerous.
+It will also be less power consuming on the autopilot that won't have to constantly correct that tendency.

-After I’ve thoroughly tested the system in all seagoing conditions, and after I'm happy with the structural and operational components, it is my intention to build a second yard, to be hoisted above the Fore Course and carrying a sail about half the size.
-This will be the Fore Topsail, (tops’l).
-BRITANNIA will then field over 500 sq ft of athwartship canvas, which will greatly add to the downwind performance.
-Also, having a combination of two squaresails allows more flexibility, just as a combination of sails on a ketch or schooner permits different sails to be set according to conditions.
+After I have thoroughly tested the system in all seagoing conditions and I'm happy with the structural and operational components, it is my plan to build a second yard to be hoisted above the fore Course and carrying a sail about half the size.
+This will be the Fore Topsail, (tops’l) and Britannia will then field over 500 sq ft of athwartship canvas, that will greatly add to the downwind performance.
+Also, having a combination of two squaresails allows more flexibility just as a combination of sails on a ketch permits different sails to be set according to conditions.

-By the way, the red cross on the white ground is the English flag, which forms part of the Union Jack.
-It is also the Templar’s Cross, and the emblem of the Red Cross Association.
+By the way, the red cross on the white ground is the English flag that forms part of the Union Jack.
+It is also the Templar’s Cross and the emblem of the Red Cross Association.
 But that will just add to the mystery as my “little” tall ship is spotted on the horizon.

-I had a stiff whiskey on hand as I added up all the equipment and parts costs, including sub-contractors fees for special jobs.
-Overall it came to $3,736.00, not counting my labour.
+I had a stiff whiskey on hand as I added up all the equipment and parts costs, including sub-contractors fees for special jobs like welding.
+Overall it came to $3,736.00 not counting my labor.
 Four pieces of equipment alone represented about three quarters of this.
-The mandrel driver was $600.00, the yard and mandrel $400.00, the gooseneck and traveler $380.00 and the sail $1,550.00.
-Re-rigging with heavier stainless wire was included in the cost of converting the boat from a ketch to a schooner—which is another story altogether.
+The rope driver was $600.00, the yard and mandrel $400.00, the gooseneck and traveler $380.00 and the sail $1,550.00.
+Re-rigging with heavier stainless wire was included in the cost of converting the boat from a ketch to a schooner and is another story altogether.